filecoin-project/specs/networking.md

 We also recommend to regularly check the ranking and drop and clear up the lowest 10% of slots, leaving 5% open for incoming connections and fill up the other 5% by connecting to other nodes it can find through peer discovery.

-All this to creating a local view of for that node most useful connections to the network.
+All this to create a local view of for that node most useful connections to the network.
 The reputation may be stored permanently and be available between restarts - thus providing a neat bootstrap start list, too.